5 Things New Drivers Can Do To Overcome Their Fears

 It helps to have someone there to hold your hand through everything when you’re in an accident.
 Knowing this, Income created Orange Force, a roadside assistance team for their car insurance policyholders.

-With a fleet of 24 motorcycles on standby 24/7, Income’s Orange Force riders take an average of 12 minutes to arrive at an accident scene.
+With a fleet of 24 motorcycles on standby from 7am – 10.30pm daily, Income’s Orange Force riders take an average of 12 minutes to arrive at an accident scene.
 Once there, they help protect policyholders’ interests and assist in any post-accident settlement matters.
 If needed, they will also escort their policyholder to Income’s Motor Service Centre or another approved workshop.

 This is especially useful if you’ve never been in an accident before and prevents you from being taken advantage of by the other accident party or workshop.